mutepairejonah/SocialSphere/replit.md

 ## Overview

-This is a full-stack Instagram clone (InstaClone) built with React, TypeScript, and Firebase.
-The application provides core social media functionality including user authentication, profile management, post creation and sharing, real-time messaging, and audio/video calling capabilities.
-The frontend uses React with Vite for fast development, styled with Tailwind CSS and shadcn/ui components.
-Firebase handles all backend services including authentication, Firestore for data storage, Firebase Storage for media files, and Realtime Database for live features.
+InstaClone is a social media web application that integrates with Instagram's Graph API to display and manage Instagram content.
+The application provides a modern, mobile-first interface for viewing posts, stories, and user profiles.
+Built with React and TypeScript on the frontend, it uses Firebase for authentication and data persistence, with Instagram API serving as the primary content source.

 ## User Preferences